Dallas Pest Control Guide for Homeowners

 Cockroaches: Dallas's Most Resilient Pests

-German cockroaches (Blattella germanica) and American cockroaches (Periplaneta americana) are the primary species in Dallas homes.
-German roaches prefer warm, humid areas like kitchens and bathrooms, while American roaches ("tree roaches") often enter from outdoors.
+German cockroaches (Blattella germanica) and American cockroaches (Periplaneta americana) are prevalent in Dallas homes.
+German roaches prefer warm, humid areas like kitchens and bathrooms, while American roaches often enter from outdoors.

 Seasonal Pest Calendar for Dallas Homeowners